dedis/kyber/README.md

 [Godoc documentation for this package](http://godoc.org/github.com/dedis/kyber) for details on the library's purpose and API functionality.

+This package includes a mix of variable time and constant time implementations.
+If your application is sensitive to timing-based attacks and you need to constrain Kyber to offering only constant time implementations, you should use the [suites.RequireConstantTime()](https://godoc.org/github.com/dedis/kyber/suites#RequireConstantTime) function in the `init()` function of your `main` package.

 Versioning - Development
 ------------------------

-With the new interface in the kyber-library we use the following development
+We use the following versioning model:
-model:

 * crypto.v0 was the previous semi-stable version.
 See [migration notes](https://github.com/dedis/kyber/wiki/Migration-from-gopkg.in-dedis-crypto.v0).